-Brexit talks stall ahead of crunch summit for May
+Brexit talks left on knife-edge ahead of crucial EU summit

 Agreeing to such a measure could trigger a Cabinet revolt and the potential resignation of senior ministers.

+Likewise, International Development Secretary Penny Mordaunt gave her backing to Mrs May saying that "everyone is getting on with their jobs, we are supporting the PM to get the best deal for the country.

+"Everybody needs to calm down, we are entering the final stage of these negotiations and we are all behind the PM trying to get the best result.”

-Writing in the Daily Telegraph, former foreign secretary Boris Johnson said the backstop idea as a whole should be jettisoned.
+Writing in his Daily Telegraph column, former foreign secretary Boris Johnson said the backstop idea as a whole should be jettisoned and called on Theresa May to "stand up to EU bullies".

-“In presuming to change the constitutional arrangements of the United Kingdom, the EU is treating us with naked contempt,” he said.

-“Like some chess player triumphantly forking our king and our queen, the EU Commission is offering the UK Government what appears to be a binary choice.
+"Like some chess player triumphantly forking our king and our queen, the EU Commission is offering the UK government what appears to be a binary choice," he said.

-“It is a choice between the break-up of this country, or the subjugation of this country, between separation or submission.”
+"It is a choice between the break-up of this country, or the subjugation of this country, between separation or submission.

-Ireland’s ambassador to the UK Adrian O’Neill said events in Brussels were a “setback” and could increase the prospect of a no-deal Brexit.

-He told BBC Radio 4’s Westminster Hour: “Time is running out, there is no doubt about that.
-In all member states, preparation for all eventualities are ramping up quite significantly.”

 A special EU summit pencilled in for November to sign off a Brexit agreement could instead end up being used as an emergency meeting to discuss “no-deal” plans.